 The written materials were assessed between September 29th and October 1st 2024.
-On October 2nd the committee members visited the premises of MIEEK Larnaca, in Larnaca, and had a series of meetings with:
+On October 3rd the committee members visited the premises of MIEEK Limassol and had a series of meetings with:

-- a) the General Manager, the Coordinator, the QA and the IT-Officer of MIEEK, the Manager and the Assistant Manager of MIEEK Paralimni-Avgorou-Larnaka, the program coordinator of Automotive Engineering, the managers and assistant managers of MIEEK Paphou, MIEEK Limassol and MIEEK Lefkosia
+- a) the Manager, the Coordinator, the QA and the IT-Officer of MIEEK, the Manager and assistant manager of MIEEK Paphos, the Manager and the Assistant Manager of MIEEK Paralimni-Avgorou-Larnaka and MIEEK Limassol the program coordinators MIEEK Paphos

 - b) members of the teaching staff

-- c) students from MIEEK Nicosia
+- c) students from MIEEK Limassol

+- d) stakeholders

-- d) members of the administration
+- e) members of the administration

-The meetings included presentations by and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.
+The meetings included presentations and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.